Electricity Marathon | Class 10 Physics | CBSE 2024 |πŸ”₯ Shimon Sir

 • Temperature affects resistance, with an increase in temperature leading to an increase in resistance in metals due to increased collisions.

-• Factors affecting resistance include length, cross-section, resistivity, and temperature, with length and resistivity being directly proportional to resistance, while area and temperature are inversely proportional.
+• Factors affecting resistance include length, cross-section, resistivity, and temperature, with resistance increasing with length and temperature, and decreasing with area and resistivity.

-• The formula for resistance in series involves adding all resistances together, while resistance in parallel is calculated using the reciprocal of the sum of the reciprocals of individual resistances.
+• The formula for resistance in series involves adding all resistances together, while resistance in parallel is calculated using the reciprocal sum of individual resistances.

-• Joule's Law of Heating states that heat generated is proportional to the square of current, resistance, and the time for which the current flows.
+• Joule's Law of Heating states that the heat generated is directly proportional to the square of current, resistance, and the time for which the current flows.

-• Power is the rate of consumption of energy, with devices like toasters drawing more power leading to higher electricity bills due to increased current consumption.
+• Power in electrical circuits is the rate of consumption of energy, with devices like toasters and bulbs with higher power drawing more current and consuming more energy.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar